r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [Building oneliner] VBScript uses the [ : ] character as end of command the same way bash and python uses the [ ; ] character to execute another command, this technic can be used to build our vbs script oneliner agent.
+      [Build oneliner] VBScript uses the [ : ] character as end of command the same way bash and python uses the [ ; ] character to execute another command, this technic can be used to build our vbs script oneliner agent.